 How to Build an Outdoor TV Cabinet

-Our outdoor TV cabinet starts with a piece of half-inch treated plywood.
-The dimensions of the piece are determined by the size of the TV.
-Allow a few inches of extra space on each side.
+This plywood also forms the back of the cabinet’s ‘box.’
+The piece’s dimensions are determined by the size of the TV.
+Just allow a few inches of extra space on each side.

-At this point, we can install the TV mount on the plywood.
+3. Screw in the TV mount.
+Install the TV mount on the plywood, as directed on the mount’s package.
 Allow space for the TV to hang on the rails.

-Doors for this cabinet are made from treated fence boards to mimic the pattern of the fence behind it.
-In this case, that means the boards overlap each other by about an inch.
+4. Build the cabinet doors.
+We’re making cabinet doors from pressure-treated fence boards.
+This will mimic the pattern of the fence behind the cabinet.
+The boards overlap each other by about an inch.
 We’re using waterproof wood glue and galvanized nails to secure everything together.

-On the back of each door we attach a horizontal piece at the top and bottom, with a diagonal piece running between to add strength.
+5. Add reinforcement.
+On the back of each door, we attach a horizontal piece at the top and bottom, with a diagonal piece running between to add strength.

-We cover that edge with a strip of the fence material to create a shed-style roof for the cabinet with scraps from our fence boards, again using 1-inch overlap patterns.
+7. Add water resistance.
+To keep out the rain, we apply peel-and-stick roofing starter strip to the top of the cabinet.
+Make sure it overlaps the front edge.
+Then we cover that edge with a strip of the fence material to create a shed-style roof for the cabinet with the scraps from our fence boards.
+Again, we use 1-inch overlap patterns.

-Once we coat the cabinet with stain to protect it, we’re ready to mount the TV and begin enjoying it.
+8. Stain it.
+Once we coat the cabinet with stain to protect it, we’re ready to mount this outdoor TV cabinet and begin enjoying it!